 It’s important to recognize that some MCS models are better than others.
-For example, the one used by the firm, Financial Engines, assumes much higher odds of extreme returns than would be expected by a bell-shaped curve.
-Likewise, Morngingstar has modified to its MCS model to allow its clients to assume returns that fall along a “bell shaped curve,” or to select a model which presumes higher likelihoods of more extreme market behavior.
+For example, some MCS models assumes much higher odds of extreme returns than would be expected by a bell-shaped curve.
+Likewise, Morningstar has modified to its MCS model to allow its clients to assume returns that fall along a “bell shaped curve,” or to select a model which presumes higher likelihoods of more extreme market behavior.
 Other firms are considering similar modifications to their MCS models.

 How much should you rely on MSCs to help you figure out if you can afford to retire?
 First, recognize that a MCS is one tool among many to help you answer this question.
 Regardless of improvements to MCSs, no methodology will ever be able to accurately predict very infrequent events.
 This means that every retirement plan should have enough flexibility to respond to unpredictable occurrences that will inevitably happen.
 This could mean being open to working part-time, especially during your retirement’s early years.
-You could also gradually convert some or all of your assets to guaranteed life-time incomes (annuitizing) as discussed in earlier articles.
+You could also mean gradually converting some or all of your assets to guaranteed life-time incomes (annuitizing).
 Delaying the collection of Social Security Benefits until you reach your full retirement age could be another prudent strategy.
 And finally, you could separate your retirement expenses into categories of “must haves” versus “would like to haves,” to identify an acceptable fall back life-style if extreme market events happen.